 Speaking of which…

 As always, the entertainment, organization, hospitality, and atmosphere of the itSMF Norway conference was exceptional.
-It remains (in my opinion) one of the best ITSM conferences on the annual event agenda, and one that I would recommend to anybody interested in service management.
+It remains (in my opinion) one of the best ITSM conferences for ITSM Practitioners on the annual event agenda, and one that I would recommend to anybody interested in service management.

 If you’re reading this thinking “But I don’t live in Norway”; trust me, the fact you live in a different country is not a reason to rule this event out in future.
 As already stated, the more limited options of English content helps to increase the quality of the presentations with a good line up of international speakers.
 Plus, the ticket price, even with the associated flight costs and hotel, still makes it one of the most affordable ITSM events on offer.